$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Discussion and Limitations

 A limitation of this work is that our main evaluation is conducted on GPT-based image generation interfaces.
 Table \ref{tab:support_summary} shows that several commercial image generation systems, including Midjourney and Nano-Banana, do not support a large fraction of political figures, which limits the extent to which political jailbreaking attacks can be evaluated on those platforms.
 In contrast, GPT-based image generation interfaces support a broader set of political figures while relying on prompt-level safety filtering, allowing for a more systematic analysis of multilingual political jailbreaks.

 Our auxiliary evaluation suggests that Nano-Banana Pro currently exhibits a markedly different behavior compared to GPT-based models.
-As reported in Table~\ref{tab:nano_banana_pro_raw_success_rate}, raw political prompts—without adversarial manipulation—often already succeed in generating images of political figures, indicating that prompt-side safety mechanisms are limited at present.
-Moreover, applying our tool (\ourtool{}) further increases the image-generation success rate, improving overall success from 0.7667 to 0.8542, with a particularly large gain on the object-only subset (0.6612$\,\to\,$0.8347), while the phrase-only subset remains unchanged (0.8655).
+As shown in Table~\ref{tab:nano_banana_pro_raw_success_rate}, raw political prompts, without adversarial manipulation, often already succeed in generating images of political figures, indicating that prompt-side pre-filters are limited at present.
+Moreover, applying \ourtool{} further increases the image-generation success rate, improving overall success from 76.67\% to 85.42\%, with a particularly large gain on the object-based subset (66.12\%$\,\to\,$83.47\%), while the phrase-based subset remains unchanged (86.55\%).
 These results indicate that improving prompt-level filtering is an essential step for mitigation; however, effective defenses must also be designed to handle multilingual prompts and meaning-preserving adversarial transformations.
 To support a safer and more secure AI ecosystem, we have responsibly reported this issue to the model provider.

 We evaluate our approach in a practical real-world setting using mainstream web-based T2I systems, including the user-facing interfaces of GPT-4o, GPT-5, and GPT-5.1, which are backed by the gpt-image-1 model.
 Due to the rapidly evolving nature of commercial deployment pipelines, model versions and backend models are updated frequently and without public versioning guarantees.
 As a result, certain interface evaluated in this study (e.g., GPT-5) is no longer publicly accessible at the time of writing, and the underlying gpt-image-1 backend model has since been upgraded to gpt-image-1.5.
 Consequently, there may exist discrepancies between the system behavior observed in our evaluation and that of the most recent deployments.
 All experiments were conducted using the latest available models as of November 12, 2025, and attack effectiveness was revalidated on November 25, 2025.
-Although subsequent updates may affect absolute performance, we believe our results remain indicative of the security behavior of current commercial text to image systems.
+Although subsequent updates may affect absolute performance, we believe our results remain indicative of the security behavior of current commercial text-to-image systems.